Onituwo/UK-BANK-CUSTOMERS-ACTIVITIES-REPORT/README.md

  - Jason follow by(Adam,Yvonne,Blake,Alan,Paul,Dominic,Boris,David and Connor) has the highest Balance in their respective account amongst the customers

   4. Then, as required by the stakeholder of the Bank couple with the set-aside conditions for loan eligibility by the management of the Bank.
 I used table to load all the Customer_ID, Name of the customers and created a calculate field to generate those that are eligible to access loan.
-Then added the shape to tick-mark those that are eligible and tick-canceled those that are not eligible
+Then added the shape to tick-mark ✔️ those that are eligible and tick-canceled ❎ those that are not eligible

      ![](Loan_eligibility.PNG)

+     You can interact with the dashboard Here ()

  ## Conclusion;